TomPace101/treestep/notes.md

     ii) put the resulting bytestring in the new list
 2) Sort the new list of bytestrings
 3) Filter the new list of bytestrings
+4) Produce the inverted list from the forward list
+5) Do a search through the forward and reverse lists, to look for a match

 The goal is to keep the number of uncompressed boards at any time to the bare minimum.